 Now Kraft has five different lines of Lunchables for a total of 45 flavor combinations, all with one common underlying theme: Extremely processed ingredients.

-Have you ever read the ingredients on a Lunchable?
 If not, no problem.
-I’ll spare you the gory details and summarize if for you:
+I’ll spare you the gory details and summarize it for you:

 - It’s really, really long.